 Fitmo: For Fitness & Healthy Lifestyle

 One of the best training apps that provides access to a variety of coaches' professional profiles.
-Besides, it ensures great chatting experience for its users with the option for a video call to your trainer.
-To help maintain results of training, the Fitmo training platform has a plenty of meal suggestions including a meal plan tailored to user's needs.
+Besides, it ensures a great chatting experience for its users with the option for a video call to your trainer.

-What's more, to cater to budget of the user, Fitmo offers several coaching levels.
-This app helps stay fit, even under restrictions imposed by lockdown.
+What's more, to cater to the budget of the user, Fitmo offers several coaching levels.
+This app helps stay fit, even under restrictions imposed by the lockdown.